 Here’s how we applied the UX concept model and IA to our app.

-When beginning the Huddle Helper app, we drafted both a concept model and an information architecture so we could discover paths through the app, as well as understand relationships between the different parts.
+information architecture so we could discover paths through the app, as well as understand relationships between the different parts.

 For example, we found we didn’t need a separate page for each user to show the total number of hamburgers he had received over time.
 Instead, we could show that on the user’s profile page.
-We also found that we could initiate giving a hamburger to a user from that page or from the dashboard.
+We also found that we could initiate giving a

 Why all this matters